 How to secure website and server properly?

-Web Application Firewall (WAF) is a tool for filtering, monitoring and blocking HTTP / HTTPS traffic to and from a web application.
-In simple words that’s a pretty dumb tool, that allows to cycle the traffic through certain rules configured inside it.
+Web Application Firewall (WAF) is a tool for filtering, monitoring, and blocking HTTP / HTTPS traffic to and from a web application.
+In simple words that’s a pretty dumb tool, that allows cycling the traffic through certain rules configured inside it.
 WAF passes the traffic further if it doesn’t violate any of the specified rules and blocks it immediately if it does.

 Although you need to acknowledge the fact that WAFs are not perfect and can be bypassed when for example a zero-day vulnerability exploits an attack vector that is not yet handled by any of the WAF’s rules.